I am an Ovarian Cancer survivor.

 Fortunately, my dear friend who works in the healthcare industry was able to get an appointment for me at Magee Women’s Hospital in Pittsburgh that Wednesday, December 16th the day before our only son turned 18.
 So many emotions were flowing.
 At that point, I knew I had a mass on my right ovary, but I did not know until my complete hysterectomy on January 19, 2016 that it was cancerous.
 Thankfully, the cancer was caught early and contained in my right ovary (Stage 1a).
 However, since my surgeon had to cut it away from the pelvic wall, he re-staged it to 2b.

 Once I had my diagnosis and the reality was upon me, I realized I had a lot of decisions to make.
 Should I be part of a new research study?
 Is the study in my best interest?
 What can I take to make my body withstand the chemo better?
 What should my diet be to tackle cancer?
-What I soon realized was that although my doctors were wonderful, they were not skilled to provide me with any holistic guidance to complement their traditional care.
+What I soon realized was that although my doctors were wonderful, they were not trained to provide me with any holistic guidance to complement their traditional care.
 I turned to local cancer centers to seek out support groups, but they also did not have the type of resources to help me like I envisioned.

 At this critical time, I had friends and family enter my life with nutrition and supplementation suggestions.
 I had my brother and sister-in-law introduce me to PEMF (pulsed electro-magnetic field) therapy to make my body strong.
 I learned from others about the best resources for clean food.
 A new acquaintance taught me about meditation and other techniques to tap into my spirit.
 I listened …and I researched ….and then decided on the steps I was going to take in conjunction with my doctor’s chemotherapy regimen in order to be as healthy as possible.